Bloch's conjecture for Catanese and Barlow surfaces

 \section{Abstract}

-Campedelli surfaces are regular surfaces of general type with $p_g=0$.
+Catanese surfaces are regular surfaces of general type with $p_g=0$.
 They specialize to double covers of Barlow surfaces.
-We prove that the $CH_0$ group of a Campedelli surface is equal to $\mathbb{Z}$, which implies the same result for the Barlow surfaces.
+We prove that the $CH_0$ group of a Catanese surface is equal to $\mathbb{Z}$, which implies the same result for the Barlow surfaces.